The Making Of Clubhouse

 Cross-project isolation, API expansion, and help overhaul.

 Plugin API extended with Agents/Orchestrators access.
-Hub stores isolated per-project to prevent state leaks.
+Canvas stores isolated per-project to prevent state leaks.
 Help content overhauled.
 Reset to Defaults for project settings.

 Workshop Day 7 — Final day.
 Pomodoro redesign, Standup overhaul, orchestrator API.
 10 plugins complete.